AstrobioMike/AstrobioMike.github.io/stamps2018/unix/intro.md

 # File-system structure and moving around

-Your computer stores files in a hierarchical structure like a tree.
-You are likely already used to this just by how you would navigate through by clicking on various folders (directories) and finding your way to a file or program.
+Your computer stores files in a hierarchical structure.
+You are likely already used to navigating through this stucture by clicking on various folders (aka directories) in a Windows Explorer window or a Mac Finder window.
+Just like you need to select the appropriate files in the appropriate locations there, you need to be aware of where you are when working at the command line.

+Here is an image of an example file-system structure:

 <center><a href="https://raw.githubusercontent.com/AstrobioMike/AstrobioMike.github.io/master/images/file_system_structure.png"><img src="https://raw.githubusercontent.com/AstrobioMike/AstrobioMike.github.io/master/images/file_system_structure.png" width="500" height="551"></a></center>